-Piperine is the main component in black pepper, and is responsible for its strong smell and flavor (1).
+Piperine is a biologically active component in black pepper, and is largely responsible for its strong smell and flavor (1).

 While most people think of black pepper as being simply a spice used to add flavor to food, the piperine it contains actually makes it useful for combatting a variety of health issues, from upset stomachs to dental problems (2).